Will your pension be affected by a no-deal Brexit?

 What will happen to pensions when we leave the EU?
 With the possibility of a no-deal Brexit, there is even more uncertainty over retirement funds.
 We look at how your pension could be affected – whether you have dreams of retiring abroad or staying in post-Brexit Britain.
 Article by Nick Green.

-As we near 29 March 2019 – the Brexit deadline – uncertainty reigns.
+As we near 31 October 2019 – the latest and perhaps final Brexit deadline – uncertainty reigns.
 Even the much-aligned experts are still not sure what will happen at Dover, nor the consequences for the Irish border or whether the UK economy will sink or swim.
 For anyone who has spent most of their working lives saving into a pension scheme, this is also a time of considerable uncertainty.

 What could happen to your pension pot in the event of Brexit depends on how it has been invested and also on where you plan to spend your retirement.